ColoradoStark/Tensorflow-API/Readme.md

 ### Basic Tensor Converting API

 A flask API that talks to an exported Tensorflow Model.
 It will convert Images to Tensors and Tensors to Strings.
+Tested with a trained model on the Fashion MNIST dataset.
+To use:

 1. Build the docker image
 2. Run the docker image and forward port 5000
-3. Make a post request with this JSON in the body
+3. Make a post request with a JSON body like this

 ```
 {